elatov/elatov.github.io/_posts/2013-07-09-rhcsa-and-rhce-chapter-10-the-kernel.md

 >
 > **overcommit_ratio** Specifies the percentage of physical RAM considered when **overcommit_memory** is set to **2**.
 The default value is **50**.
 >
-> **max&#95;map&#95;count** Defines the maximum number of memory map areas that a process may use.
+> **max_map_count** Defines the maximum number of memory map areas that a process may use.
 In most cases, the default value of **65530** is appropriate.
 Increase this value if your application needs to map more than this number of files.
 >
 > **nr_hugepages** Defines the number of hugepages configured in the kernel.
 The default value is 0.
 It is only possible to allocate (or deallocate) hugepages if there are sufficient physically contiguous free pages in the system.
 Pages reserved by this parameter cannot be used for other purposes.
 >